How to Build a Website Part 3

 screen shot #01

 You'll see that inside the <meta> tags are more words, known as qualifiers (because they qualify the meaning of what the meta tags are used for).
-In this example, the qualifiers are name="keywords" and content= "Natural and Organic Food".
+In this example, the qualifiers are name="keywords" and content= "How to Build a Website".
 There is another strange thing you might notice about these meta tags.
 I don't use the closing tag </meta>.

 Why?